Brave Festival: Idea of Brave Festival

-Festival Main Program
+Festival main program

 2018

-The thirteenth edition of Brave Festival took place on July 13–22, 2018 and was organized under the slogan "Visible-Invisible", which revealed a number of unique, often difficult to reach to a wider audience, artistic phenomena.
-The eleven invited artists or creative groups share a decidedly social character and the fact that they all use art - primarily music and theater - not as entertainment and decoration, but as a tool to influence social change and stagnant reality, and as a weapon against injustice and exclusion.
+The thirteenth edition of Brave Festival took place on 13–22 July 2018 and was organized under the slogan "Visible-Invisible", which revealed a number of unique, often difficult to reach to a wider audience, artistic phenomena.
+The eleven invited artists or creative groups share a decidedly social character and the fact that they all use art – primarily music and theatre – not as entertainment and decoration, but as a tool to influence social change and stagnant reality, and as a weapon against injustice and exclusion.

 2017

 The festival for 2017 was cancelled due to lack of funding.

 2016

 12th edition of the festival took place between 1st and 16 July 2016 and was organized under the title "Outcasts - Wykluczeni".
 It was a significant and symbolic edition, because in 2016 more than any in other year so far it dealt specifically with "exile".
 Organizers decided to discuss people who have always been different in their own communities or in foreign ones, for which they have been stigmatized.
 "Outcasts - Wykluczeni" was host to a number of events from across the world showing people whose everyday lives are, for a variety of reasons, very difficult and complicated.
 Brave Festival showed people who used art to change or even utilize their exclusion.